-When we look at how our Pupil Premium pupils are doing in comparison to the national averages for:
+When we look at how our Pupil Premium pupils are doing (summer 2018) in comparison to the national averages for:

-- Attainment 8: the national average is 44.2 JCoSS pupil premium students achieved 49.71 - Progress 8: the national average is 0 JCoSS pupil premium students achieved 0.23 - The national average for students achieving a 4+ or higher in both English and Maths was 63.3%.
-JCoSS pupil premium students achieved 64.7%. - The national average for students achieving a 5+ or higher in both English and Maths was 42.2%.
-JCoSS pupil premium students achieved 47.1%.
+- Attainment 8: the national average is 44.3 JCoSS pupil premium students achieved 46.54 - Progress 8: the national average is 0 JCoSS pupil premium students achieved -0.143 - The national average for students achieving a 5+ or higher in both English and Maths was 39.9%.
+JCoSS pupil premium students achieved 37.5%.